How to use local plant based ingredients – including fruit, vegetables, and flowers – as a basis for creative cooking and as an art form itself?

 How does the sustainable flower arrangement of the future look like?

-Within the frame of these questions, Tableau creates a site-specific art installation from seasonal, locally sourced fruit and vegetable plants at different stages of growth, supplied by Økoskabet, Seerupgaard and Refarmed.
-Danish plants such as tomato, cucumber, and courgette with vibrant green leaves and beautiful flowers are placed in the Kitchen Collective space.
-The installation forms a ‘nature morte’ inspired art work, that goes beyond pure decor or ornamentation.
-It is fully functional and used for our sustenance.
-It serves as a spontaneous and improvisational assignment for The Caribbean Housewife to make a creative and delightful plant based dinner.
-It also permits the guests to pick the colorful fruit and vegetables during the dinner events.
+The installation was made from seasonal, locally sourced fruit and vegetable plants at different stages of growth, supplied by Økoskabet, Seerupgaard and Refarmed.
+Danish plants such as tomato, cucumber, and courgette with vibrant green leaves and beautiful flowers were placed in the Kitchen Collective space.
+The installation formed a ‘nature morte’ inspired art work, going beyond pure decor or ornamentation, being fully functional and used for our sustenance.
+It served as a spontaneous and improvisational assignment for The Caribbean Housewife to make a creative and delightful plant based dinner.
+It also permitted the guests to pick the colorful fruit and vegetables during the dinner events.

-The dinner consists of four courses and is (optionally) paired with local, Danish organic wines from Nina and Niels Fink – Vejrhøj Vingård.
+The dinner consisted of 6 courses and was paired with local, Danish organic wines from Nina and Niels Fink – Vejrhøj Vingård.

 1715 København V